-Set in 1899 in Fentress, Texas near Austin, 11-year-old Calpurnia Tate lives on a bustling farming enterprise set up by her forward thinking and scientific minded grandfather along with her 6 brothers and parents.
+Set in 1899 in Fentress, Texas near Austin, 11-year-old Calpurnia Tate lives on a bustling farming enterprise set up by her forward-thinking and scientific-minded grandfather along with her 6 brothers and parents.
 While this Newbery Honor chapter book focuses on Calpurnia’s evolution into a scientist — one hopes that she will be the first female to attend the University in Austin — I also loved the vivid descriptions of growing up on a Southern gentleman’s farm.
-Her grandfather owns the cotton gin mill as well as vast acres of pecans and cotton and the relationships between servants, locals and her family are also colorfully depicted in this strict social ladder of etiquette and status. [chapter book, ages 9 and up]
+Her grandfather owns the cotton gin-mill as well as vast acres of pecans and cotton and the relationships between servants, locals, and her family is also colorfully depicted in this strict social ladder of etiquette and status. [middle grade, ages 9 and up]

 9. A Year Down Yonder by Richard Peck

 Set during the Great Depression in a rural town a long way from Chicago (the first book), Mary Alice returns to live with her outsized Grandma Dowell.
 Her grandmother is legendary; no one dares to mess with her but her heart is as big as the moon.
-There aren’t many elderly characters in children’s books as feisty , independent or as wonderfully dominant as Grandma Dowell.
-She is a big personality and she makes this chapter book a hilarious read. [chapter book, ages 9 and up]
+There aren’t many elderly characters in children’s books as feisty, independent, or as wonderfully dominant as Grandma Dowell.
+She is a big personality and she makes this chapter book a hilarious read. [middle grade, ages 9 and up]

 8. Strawberry Girl by Lois Lenski

 Who knew farming could be as dramatic as the Hatfield and McCoy feud?
-Set right after the turn of the century in the early 20th century, strawberrying farming in Florida brings out the bad blood for the Boyers and the Slaters when Slater’s cattle destroy the Boyers’ crop.
-Lenski was inspired by Crackers, the descendents of Anglo-Saxon pioneer settlers in early Florida, that she met and befriended in this snapshot of a bygone time. [chapter book, ages 9 and up]
+Set right after the turn of the century in the early 20th century, strawberry farming in Florida brings out the bad blood for the Boyers and the Slaters when Slater’s cattle destroy the Boyers’ crop.
+Lenski was inspired by Crackers, the descendants of Anglo-Saxon pioneer settlers in early Florida, that she met and befriended in this snapshot of a bygone time. [middle grade, ages 9 and up]

 7. Seven Wonders of Sassafras Springs by Betty G. Birney